 (e) the ramp-rate to maintain until the required level of sent out generation or consumption is reached, if a ramp rate has been identified in Standing Data.

 7.7.3A.
-Each System Instruction must contain the following information: in clause 7.7.3, other than (d) and (e) plus 7.7.7 (h)
+Each Operating Instruction must contain the following information: in clause 7.7.3, other than (d) and (e) plus 7.7.7 (h)

-(a) the Registered Facility to which the System Instruction relates;
+(a) the Registered Facility to which the Operating Instruction relates;

-(b) the time the System Instruction was issued;
+(b) the time the Operating Instruction was issued;

-(c) the time by which the response to the System Instruction is required to commence (which must not be earlier than the time it was issued, except as contemplated by clause 7.7.7(b); and
+(c) the time at which the response to the Operating Instruction is required to commence (which must not be earlier than the time it was issued, except as contemplated by clause 7.7.7(b); and

-(d) the quantity, in MWh, at which the Facility was required to operate.
+(d) the required level of sent out generation or consumption which may be at a level to meet the requirements of a Network Control Service Contract, an Ancillary Service Contract, a Test or a Supplementary Capacity Contract.

 7.7.4.
 [Blank] System Management must determine which Facilities will be the subject of Dispatch Instructions by applying the Dispatch Merit Order relevant to the action required, except where: